She's an award-winning Lodi expert and your 5th Annual Winemaker of the Year!

 - Karen Birmingham proved her incredible talent working for years at sustainable winery LangeTwins (with David Akiyoshi).

-- And Angel funding is helping her start her own project that features breathtaking grape varietals many Lodi wineries are afraid of playing with
+- Angel funding has helped her start her own project featuring breathtaking grape varietals many Lodi wineries are afraid of playing with!

-- But Karen's delicate touch always brings out the best in the fruit and really makes these grapes shine in the warm, sandy soils she calls home.
+- Karen's delicate touch always brings out the best in the fruit (she's won back-to-back Gold and Double Gold medals to prove it!) and really makes these grapes shine in the warm, sandy soils she calls home.